 Unsaturated Hydraulic Conductivity (Kh)

-The average results obtained in the field, showed that the Kh was greater in the subsoil than in the topsoil, since in depth there is an increased content of sand (Table 1).
-In addition, at the time of taking the measurements, the formation of a laminar layer of fine particles that sealed the soil against the entry of water was observed on the surface.
-This was probably due to a dispersion process due to low soil stability in water.
-In addition, plowing contributes to a complete homogenization of the Ap horizon, increasing the total porosity of the porous system but not the continuity [55], altering the continuity with subsurface macroporosity [56].
+The observed higher values of Kh in the subsoil, relative to the subsoil can be explained by the higher amount of sand in depth.
+There can be also a reduction of Kh in the topsoil due to an initial clogging of the pores as result of the dispersion of the soil particles due to low stability in water.
+In addition, plowing contributes to a complete homogenization of the Ap horizon, increasing the total porosity of the porous system but not the continuity [55], reducing the Kh due to a discontinuity with the subsurface macroporosity [56].